Life-Size King Kong

 Jason Polan is an artist living in New York City.
 He has exhibited work all over the United States, Europe, Africa, and Asia.
 He is a founding member of Taco Bell Drawing Club.
 He has made over 100 books including The Every Piece of Art in the Museum of Modern Art Book (twice).
 Mr. Polan’s drawings have appeared in The New Yorker, The New York Times, and ARTnews.
 He has done projects with The Criterion Collection, Uniqlo, the Whitney Museum, and The Ford Foundation.
 Polan is currently drawing every person in New York (he has drawn over 80,000 people so far).
 Polan is from Michigan.

-Jason wrote the following statement about Life-Size King Kong:
+Jason wrote the following statement about his Life-Size King Kong rug:

 "I initially made this as a little drawing in my sketchbook during a Taco Bell Drawing Club Then I decided I wanted to make King Kong "life size."
 I thought the idea of making a full size version of something that wasn't even real in the first place was kind of fun, but also I, like a lot of us, like to think King Kong is real.
 I measured the proportions of the face to when he was holding Fay Wray and made it (in proportion to her height) as close as I could to the size I thought he was.
 I made it as a pencil drawing and it took up a large portion of a big wall.
 I also made a t-shirt (literally one) and silkscreen print of the drawing because I like King Kong a lot.
 I thought if it was a rug it might make it a more successful piece than the other iterations -- you can feel the texture of King Kong's fur.
 I also like the idea of people in New York hanging this on their wall, turning the rug into a big window, with King Kong looking in."